alexpolt/alexpolt.github.io/src/atomic-data.md

   semantics when operating on pointers.

-  A one of kind resource on the Internet about multithreaded programming, memory barriers, lock-free techniques, etc. is the website by [Jeff Preshing](preshing).
+  A one of kind resource on the Internet about multithreaded programming, memory barriers, lock-free techniques, etc. is the website by [Jeff Preshing][preshing].

 ###CAS (Compare-And-Swap)